-This year's survey reveals that given the ubiquitous, ready availability and familiarity of generic office tools like Microsoft Office, many product managers turn to them as the easy option.
+This year's survey reveals that given the ready availability and familiarity of generic office tools like Microsoft Office, many product managers turn to them as the easy option.
 However, new tools to help product managers are being used in most businesses.

 Our experience is that many tools are introduced by other parts of the business (e.g., Jira by Development) and used by product managers because they are already there.
 That's fine.
 However, we believe that product management should also review the tools they use to see if there are opportunities to save time, improve work quality, and increase product management effectiveness across the business.

-Also, having a universally used tool that everyone buys into is a much better option than multiple non-standard tools spread across the business.
+Also, having tools that work together or better still, having a universally used tool that everyone buys into is a much better option than multiple non-standard unconnected tools spread across the business.